Billy Steinberg: Music career

-In the mid 1990s, Steinberg began writing with Rick Nowels, who had established himself as a songwriter for artists such as Stevie Nicks and Belinda Carlisle.
+In the mid-1990s, Steinberg began writing with Rick Nowels, who had established himself as a songwriter for artists such as Stevie Nicks and Belinda Carlisle.
 Their greatest success of the period was the Celine Dion recording of "Falling into You".
-In 1997, Steinberg co-wrote the track "One & One" with Rick Nowels and Marie-Claire D'Ubaldo for Edyta Górniak, and this song became a hit in Europe and Asia, leading Edyta as the first Polish singer in the Music & Media's European Radio Top 50 airplay chart.
+In 1997, Steinberg co-wrote the track "One & One" with Rick Nowels and Marie-Claire D'Ubaldo for Edyta Górniak, and this song became a hit in Europe and Asia; Edyta became the first Polish singer on the Music & Media's European Radio Top 50 airplay chart.
+Between 1997 and 1999, he has written songs for Melanie C on her debut album Northern Star as well as the Corrs' second album Talk On Corners.

-In 2005, Steinberg collaborated with producer Josh Alexander and Jessica and Lisa Origliasso of The Veronicas to write several tracks for The Veronicas' debut release, The Secret Life Of..., including the third single, "When It All Falls Apart".
+In 2005, Steinberg collaborated with producer Josh Alexander and Jessica and Lisa Origliasso of the Veronicas to write several tracks for the Veronicas' debut release, The Secret Life Of..., including the third single, "When It All Falls Apart".
 Steinberg and Alexander also wrote "All About Us", a hit for the Russian pop duo t.A.T.u.
 They wrote JoJo's 2006 single "Too Little Too Late" and Leigh Nash's "Nervous in the Light of Dawn" and "My Idea of Heaven", and Katharine McPhee's "Over It" in 2007.
 In 2008, Steinberg and Alexander wrote "Fly on the Wall" for t.A.T.u.'s album Happy Smiles.
 He wrote songs with Alexander on JoJo's scrapped album All I Want Is Everything.

 With Alexander and Porcelain Black, he wrote the track "How Do You Love Someone?" for Ashley Tisdale's 2009 album Guilty Pleasure.
 In 2010, Steinberg and Alexander wrote "What Happened to Us" for Australian singer Jessica Mauboy for her album Get 'Em Girls.
 With Alexander and Toby Gad, he wrote the 2011 song "Don't Hold Your Breath" for Nicole Scherzinger, and with Alexander and Rivers Cuomo he wrote the 2011 song "High Maintenance" for Miranda Cosgrove.
-Steinberg and Alexander also wrote and produced the hit song "Give Your Heart a Break" by Demi Lovato. he wrote the 2016 song "My Stupid Heart" for Tini Stoessel.
+Steinberg and Alexander also wrote and produced the hit song "Give Your Heart a Break" by Demi Lovato.
+He wrote the 2016 song "My Stupid Heart" for Tini Stoessel.

-Appearance in film
+Appearances in film

-Steinberg performs an acoustic version of "I Touch Myself" in an on camera interview in the documentary film Sticky: A (Self) Love Story.
+Steinberg performed an acoustic version of "I Touch Myself" in an on camera interview in the documentary film Sticky: A (Self) Love Story.